 What Products are Available?

-For Emergency Service Teams, the use of portable gas detectors is essential.
+For Emergency Service Teams/First Responders, the use of portable gas detectors is essential.
 Toxic gases are produced when materials are burnt meaning flammable gases and vapours may be present.

 Our Gas-Pro portable multi gas detector offers detection of up to 5 gases in a compact and rugged solution.
 It has an easy-to-read top mount display making it easy to use and optimal for confined space gas detection.
 An optional internal pump, activated with the flow plate, takes the pain out of pre-entry testing and allows Gas-Pro to be worn either in pumped or diffusion modes.
 In-field pellistor changes for methane, hydrogen, propane, ethane, acetylene (0–100% LEL, with resolution of 1% LEL).
 By allowing in-field pellistor changes, Gas-Pro detectors give users the flexibility to conveniently test for a range of flammable gases, without needing multiple sensors or detectors.
 What is more, they can continue to calibrate using existing methane canisters, saving time and money.
 The gas sensor for hydrogen cyanide has a monitoring measuring range of 0–30 ppm with resolution of 0.1 ppm.